pierredesaxce/WebAromaticityGenerator/README.md

 python3 server.py
 ```

-It will open create a server on localhost using the port 5000.
+It will create a server on localhost using the port 5000.
 The user can open the main page of the website by going to http://localhost:5000/ .
 There, they can upload a .xyz file to receive a log file once the cluster is done processing it. (work in progress, the end goal should be a graph of the aromaticity of the molecule upload.

 An example page to show how the aromaticity would be displayed, is available on http://localhost:5000/test as soon as one successful response as been sent.
 It only works with one file ( output/test.txt ) and is not a fully finished feature rn.